-The FDA is divided into various "Centers" by product type such as the Center for Drug Evaluation and Research, or CDER, CBER, or the CDRH.
+The FDA is divided into various "Centers" by product type such as the Center for Drug Evaluation and Research, or CDER, the Center for Biologics, Evaluation and Research, or CBER, or the Center for Devices and Radiological Health, or CDRH.
 Different Centers review drug, biologic, or device applications.